 Provides for visitation without fear of any “accusations” since a professional, neutral party is present to verify what happened during the visit.
 (Sometimes “allegations” have been made against a non-custodial parent, which is often the case when supervised visitation are ordered.)

 Provides the child and non-custodial parents with motivation and hope.

 Kinship House provides parents with the opportunity to exchange children in a safe and neutral setting while preventing children from being caught in the middle of family/parental disputes.
 Parents are scheduled to drop off 15-20 minutes prior to the other parent picking up, eliminating the opportunity for contact.

 Kinship House provides parenting classes one on one with parents/families that request help.
 These unique informational sessions are held by appointment only.
-Contact the Director at Kinship House, 419-625-2672 or email at firstname.lastname@example.org for more information.
+Contact the Director at Kinship House by emailing describing what parenting classes are needed and who if anybody refered you at firstname.lastname@example.org

 Cost of Services

 One Hour Visitations $10 per party, per visit unless one party is ordered to pay all fees.

 Two Hour Visitations $15 per party, per visit unless one party is ordered to pay all fees.

 All exchanges are $5.00 per party, per exchange unless one party is ordered to pay all fees.
 This means if you exchange twice in one day you owe $10.

 Payment Contracts are signed during the initial intake explaining payment policies in detail